DAIC-tud/docs/content/en/docs/connecting/_index.md

 ## SSH access

-If you have a valid DAIC account (see [Access and Accounts page](../intro_daic/access_accounts)), you can access DAIC resources using an SSH client.
+If you have a valid DAIC account (see [Access and Accounts page](../../intro_daic/access_accounts)), you can access DAIC resources using an SSH client.
 SSH (Secure SHell) is a protocol that allows you to connect to a remote computer via a secure network connection.
 SSH  supports remote command-line login and remote command execution.
-SCP (Secure CoPy) and SFTP (Secure File Transfer Protocol) are file transfer protocols based on SSH (see [wikipedia's ssh page](https://en.wikipedia.org/wiki/Secure_Shell)).
+SCP (Secure CoPy) and SFTP (Secure File Transfer Protocol) are file transfer protocols based on SSH (see {{< external-link "https://en.wikipedia.org/wiki/Secure_Shell" "wikipedia's ssh page">}}).

 ### Command line access

 Most modern operating systems, including Linux, macOS and Windows 10, come by default with SSH, SCP and SFTP clients from OpenSSH pre-installed (but you can also use a third-party SSH or SFTP program).
-To connect to DAIC _within TU Delft network_ (ie, via eduram or wired connection), open a command-line interface (prompt, or terminal, see [Wikipedia's CLI page](https://en.wikipedia.org/wiki/Command-line_interface)), and run the following command:
+To connect to DAIC _within TU Delft network_ (ie, via eduram or wired connection), open a command-line interface (prompt, or terminal, see {{< external-link "https://en.wikipedia.org/wiki/Command-line_interface" "Wikipedia's CLI page" >}}, and run the following command:

 ```bash
 $ ssh [<YourNetID>@]login.daic.tudelft.nl